fdbozzo/foxbin2prg/README.md

 DO FOXBIN2PRG.PRG WITH "-c","template.cfg"      ==> Generates a template for FoxBin2Prg.cfg config file with newest settings DO FOXBIN2PRG.PRG WITH "-t","template.dbf.cfg"  ==> Generates a template for table.dbf.cfg per table config file with newest settings
 ```

-### Exe file
-Removed exe file.
-Just a bloat of teh repo, any disciple of the Fox know how to create, if in need.
-The prg works anyway.

 ### Split of container files
 VCX, SCX and DBC are container that hold different items.
 There is was a single option to split them.